Retreat of the government of the Republic of China to Taiwan: Relocation of forces and people

 In total, according to current estimates, a migration of between 900,000 and 1,100,000 people must have taken place to Taiwan from the Chinese mainland between 1945 and 1955.
 The prior population of the island, at the end of Japanese rule, is estimated as 6,500,000 (see also Population of Taiwan).
 Of these, the Japanese subpopulation of about 500,000 were mostly repatriated by 1946.
 The number of immigrants is not known for certain, however, since no precise census was made before or during Japanese rule.
 The census of 1956 counts 640,000 civilian migrants from the mainland.
 The size of the army was secret at the time.
 Taiwanese documents found much later count 580,000 soldiers.
 American contemporary intelligence, however, put the number at only 450,000.
 Additionally, some army personnel were discharged before 1956 and are therefore (or for other reasons) included in both numbers, while others were drafted locally and were not immigrants.
 Such considerations led scholars to the above estimate.
 It is noted that upper estimates of up to two or three million immigrants are commonly found in older publications.
 Immigration on a similar scale took place in Hong Kong at the time.

-Relocating treasures from the mainland
+Liquid assets and artifacts

-In 1948, Chiang Kai-shek began planning the KMT retreat to Taiwan with a plan to take gold and treasure from the mainland.
-The amount of gold that was moved differs according to sources, but it is usually estimated as between three million to five million taels (approximately 113.6-115.2 tons; one tael is 31.25 grams).
-Other than gold, KMT brought artifacts, which are kept mostly in the National Palace Museum in Taipei, Taiwan.
-Some scholars say the movement of gold and treasure was one of a number of protective measures against the Japanese invasion and occupation, similar to how European governments transferred gold to other locations during World War II.
+As the defeated Nationalists fled to Taiwan, they stripped China of liquid assets including gold, silver, and the country's dollar reserves.